Federal Coffee Palace: Design and construction

 The builders were T. Cockram and W. Comely.
 Construction began in early 1886, and it opened in July 1888, in time for Melbourne's Centennial Exhibition, which opened at the Exhibition Buildings on 1 August.

-The building had 560 rooms in total.
+The building had 560 rooms.
 It also featured impressively appointed dining and entertaining rooms; the first two floors included billiards, dining, lounging, reading, and smoking rooms.
 The hotel had 370 guest bedrooms, with a penthouse suite in the tower at the top of the building.
 The construction took five million bricks and cost £110,000.
 The building was serviced by a passenger lift, one of Melbourne's earliest which was popular with visitors.

 The Age wrote that the £150,000 hotel was one of "Australia's most splendid" buildings; in fact, it was "one of the largest and most opulent hotels in the world".